zeddyemy/clarusmod-customizer/README.md

 ## Acknowledgments

 This project was inspired by the work of many talented developers.
 While I was unable to find the original source of the CSS file that helped me change the default look of the WordPress Customizer side panel, I would like to extend my gratitude to all those who have contributed to the WordPress community and shared their knowledge and expertise.
 Your work has been a great source of inspiration for me and has helped me create this project.
 Thank you!

+Additionally, I took inspiration from the work of OriginalEXE on GitHub for extending panels and sections to allow nesting.
+Their Gist provided valuable insights that helped in developing the custom panel section of this theme.
+You can find the Gist [here](https://gist.github.com/OriginalEXE/9a6183e09f4cae2f30b006232bb154af).